ordina-jworks/ordina-jworks.github.io/_posts/2020-03-16-ZPR-explained.md

 ## IoT sensor data ingestion

-TODO fbousson
-IoT is all about processing a large quanitity messages...
+IoT is all about processing a large quanitity of messages.

 What makes IoT data challenging from a developer perspective is threefold: